 This article was posted on Wednesday, August 18th, 2010 at 1:17 pm and is filed under China, Coins for Good Luck, Countries & Cultures, England, Folk Lore, Good Luck, Greece, Italy, Japan, Mama Lisa, Superstitions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “The Mystery Ship at Ground Zero and the Tradition of Coins being Good Luck”